jeqo/jeqo.github.io-src/content/posts/getting-started-with-zipkin.md

 - observability
 ---

-As interest grows on how to _enable_ telemetry (ie. logging, metrics, traces) on our applications and to actually _make usage_ of that data, understanding how the infrastructure that supports this works becomes more important.
+As interest grows on how to _enable_ telemetry (ie. logging, metrics, traces) on applications and to actually _make usage_ of this data; understanding how the infrastructure supporting this works, becomes more important.

-In this post, I will explain how Zipkin _works_ to enable producing tracing data on your application, and as infrastructure.
+In this post, we will go through how Zipkin works to produce tracing data on the application side, and how it works as infrastructure.

 # Getting started with Zipkin